PKU-OS/RusPintos-Doc/src/1-HELLOWORLD/first_instruction.md

 ```

-We don't want to type this everytime, so we put it down and we can go with `cargo run` afterwards:
+We don't want to type this everytime, so let's put it down and we can go with `cargo run` afterwards:

 File: .cargo/config.toml
 ```toml